-And when you use coils with a resistance of less than 1 ohm, you are sub ohm vaping.
+When you use coils with a resistance of less than 1 ohm, you are sub-ohm vaping.

-Only a couple of years ago, safe & sub ohm capable batteries like the Innokin TC100 were not readily available.
-The only way to experience sub ohm was by building coils and using them with a mechanical mod.
+Only a few years ago, safe & sub ohm capable batteries like the Smok Morph 3 were not readily available.
+The only way to experience sub-ohm vaping was by building coils and using them with a mechanical mod.

-Mechanical mods are still popular, but battery and chip technology has moved on a great deal.
-The evolution of hardware has brought safe sub ohm vaping to the masses.
+Mechanical mods are still available, but battery and chip technology has moved on a great deal.
+The evolution of hardware has brought safe sub-ohm vaping to the masses.